Getting Started with Alpacon CLI

 3. Login & Logout

-To use all features of the Alpacon CLI, you must first authenticate with the Alpacon API.
+To use all features of the Alpacon CLI, authentication with the Alpacon API is required.

 Login